COVID-19 Information and Safety Guidance

 Sunday: Noon – 6 p.m.

-For the 2022 fall semester, the Graduate Center’s COVID-19 testing site, located in room 1102, can be accessed on the following days and times:
+For the Spring 2023 semester, the Graduate Center’s COVID-19 testing site, located on the first floor, Room 1101 by the 365 Express Café, can be accessed on the following days and times:

 Walk-ins are accepted, and there is no need to make an appointment to get tested.
 For other CUNY testing locations and hours, please click here.